 When you arrive in Yogyakarta, you’ll be welcomed by nice tropical weather.
 The city has a tropical climate with high temperatures around 30 degrees Celsius (86 degrees Fahrenheit) and low temperatures around 20 degrees Celsius (68 degrees Fahrenheit).
 There are two seasons in Yogyakarta, dry and rainy.
 The locals are friendly towards tourists, and many of them speak English, which makes it easier for international visitors.

 Top Destinations in Yogyakarta

 Borobudur temple is particularly interesting, as it is named a world heritage by UNESCO.
 If you spend your day in the area, you should not miss the sunrise.
 As a matter of fact, Borobudur sunrise boasts one of the most outstanding views in the world.
 Stay at Borobudur Manohara, a resort located near the temple, for more convenient access to this famous temple.

-If you are keener on nature sightseeing, you might want to see the sunset at Parangtritis beach and visit Dieng mountain.
+If you are keener on nature sightseeing, you might want to see the sunset at Parangtritis Beach and visit Dieng Mountain.
 Both of them are beautiful in their own way and often packed by local and international visitors at certain times.

 After your meaningful tour in Yogyakarta, it is time to unwind and shop for mementos to take back home.
-You can bring batik and keychains bought from Beringharjo market, and enjoy the night eating gudeg, the specialty Yogyakarta dish made from young jackfruit.
+You can bring batik and keychains bought from the Beringharjo market and enjoy the night eating gudeg, the specialty Yogyakarta dish made from young jackfruit.